annenpolka/draftsnap/README.md

 ## Credits

 draftsnap exists because AI pair programming encourages rapid, disposable drafts.
-By giving those drafts a lightweight safety net, you can explore confidently and recover instantly—no branches, no merge conflicts, and no “wait, what did we just overwrite?” moments.
+By giving those drafts a lightweight safety net, you can explore confidently and recover instantly—no branches, no merge conflicts, and no "wait, what did we just overwrite?" moments.